vickyyadav16/javascript-course/README.md

-# javaScript Course by Vicky
+# JavaScript Course by Vicky

 This is my personal learning course for JavaScript.
 Each folder contains a new lesson with code examples and notes.